reverentgeek/ahot-trivia-game/README.md

 [x] Start the game
 [x] Record answers from each player (client)
-[x] Record answers on the server & calculate current score [ ] Automatically stop the game when time is up or when all players have answered all questions [ ] Calculate the winner
+[x] Record answers on the server & calculate current score [x] Automatically stop the game when time is up
+[ ] Automatically stop the game when all players have answered all questions [ ] Calculate the winner
 [ ] Reset game